Shangshan2021/RESEPT/source/Function 2: Evaluate predictive tissue architectures with annotation.md

-### Evaluate predictive tissue architectures with annotation
+### Function 2: Evaluate predictive tissue architectures with annotation

 Run the following command line to construct RGB images based on gene expression from different embedding parameters, segment the constructed RGB images to tissue architectures with top5 Moran's I, and evaluate the tissue architectures (e.g., ARI).
 For demonstration, please download the example data from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/S13.zip) and the pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/GitHub_files/model_S13.zip).
 Then put unzip folders 'S13' and 'model_S13' in the source code folder.